 - The Cornell Sustainability Benchmark – this uses the largest available dataset, sourced from over 15,000 properties that use the HCMI and HWMI.
 This tracks energy, greenhouse gas emissions, and water usage.

 - The Green Lodging Trends Report – this uses best practices rather than hard data to recognize and highlight innovative measures that can benefit the industry.

 Start setting targets

 After you collect some initial data, you can start to think about setting specific targets.
 The Sustainable Hospitality Alliance has set science-based sustainability targets for the hotel industry to meet by 2030.
 These are aligned with the United Nations Sustainable Development Goals (SDG) and the COP21 Paris Climate Agreement.
 They also offer guidance on setting water targets, managing water use, and working with your supply chain.

-Other useful resources are the Destination Water Risk Index, which can help you understand what your water risk is and set appropriate water targets and measures, as well as the UN Global Compact’s Science Based Targets initiative, which has resources for the broader topic of corporate climate action.
+Other useful resources are the Destination Water Risk Index, which can help you understand your water risk and set appropriate water targets and measures, as well as the UN Global Compact’s Science Based Targets initiative, which has resources for the broader topic of corporate climate action.

 Discover our other sustainability guides:

 Reducing plastic consumption